zcash/zips/drafts/str4d-stratum/draft1.rst

   Miners MAY make multiple submissions for a single job id.

 ``TIME`` (hex)
-  The block time used in the submission.
+  The block time used in the submission, encoded as in a block header.

   MAY be enforced by the server to be unchanged.